 - All stage fighting or acrobatics must be limited to half speed and quarter strength.
 One foot must remain on the floor at all times.
 Climbing onto the stage or leaping off the stage is prohibited.

 - All costumes must be made by the entrant(s) or credited to the appropriate creator(s) on the entrant’s entry form.
 Creators not entering in costume must be present to receive awards.
-No purchased costumes will be allowed.
+No purchased costumes will be considered for craftsmanship judging.

 Section II: Divisions and Awards

 In all cases, if the Cosplay Head or a judge feels that you should be placed in a higher division based off the craftsmanship and presentation of your costume, your entry may be changed to that higher division.
 Groups will be considered a single entry, combining all awards won by its participants.

 Any division receiving fewer than entries will be omitted from the contest and entries will be moved to different divisions as appropriate for their level.

 Major awards include 1st-3rd places, Best in Show, etc. Minor awards include Judges’ awards, honorable mentions, etc.

 1) This division is intended for costumes with little to no prior experience in making costumes, and no formal training in costume or fashion.